Mark Ridley-Thomas: Los Angeles County Supervisor (2008–2020)

 On October 25, 2007, Ridley-Thomas announced that he would be running for the Second District seat on the Los Angeles County Board of Supervisors being vacated by Supervisor Yvonne Brathwaite Burke.
 His most formidable opponent was former LAPD police chief Bernard C. Parks, the member of the Los Angeles City Council who replaced Ridley-Thomas when he was elected to the State Assembly.
 Ridley-Thomas was endorsed by the Los Angeles County Democratic Party, the area's labor unions (including the law enforcement unions), and numerous elected officials.
 Ridley-Thomas edged out Parks in the June 3 primary by a margin of 45% to 40%, but since neither candidate received a majority of the vote, the top two candidates advanced to a runoff election in November.
 Ridley-Thomas won a 62% to 38% victory over Parks.
 Ridley-Thomas became the first black man ever elected to the Los Angeles County Board.

-In 2012 Ridley-Thomas served a second term as Supervisor, due to no opposing candidate in the primary in the June primary.
+In 2012 Ridley-Thomas won a second term as Supervisor, due to no opposing candidate in the primary in the June primary.

-Term limits was placed on the ballot for 2 terms by a voter initiative, but the Los Angeles County Board of Supervisors placed a competing proposal on the ballot for 3 term, side-by-side, which received more votes.
+Voters approved term limits on the Los Angeles County Board of Supervisors for three terms.
 Therefore, in March 2015, Ridley-Thomas sought and won his third and last term without any serious opposition.